 - a.
-Knowing when s/he is to curl and being on hand at the appointed time. - b.
-Notifying his/her skip as far in advance as possible when he/she will be absent for a match and obtaining a sub if possible. - c.
+Knowing when they curl and being on hand at the appointed time. - b.
+Notifying their skip as far in advance as possible when they will be absent for a match and obtaining a sub if possible. - c.
 During the game, be aware of their turn and be ready to throw when it is their turn. - d.
-When s/he is to deliver the next stone s/he should be in the hack, with his/her stone and ready to throw, immediately after the previous curler's stone crosses the near hog line.
+When they are to deliver the next stone they should be in the hack, with their stone and ready to throw, immediately after the previous curler's stone crosses the near hog line.
 While each stone is important and fun to watch, please only do so after you are prepared to deliver. - e.
 Do not watch the opponent's stone until you are prepared to deliver.
-Doing so significantly slows the pace of the game and decreases the enjoyment for all, particularly when a game is shortened due to slow play.
+Doing so significantly slows the pace of the game and decreases the enjoyment for all, particularly when a game is shortened due to slow play. - f.
+Please wait on the side boards after delivering your stone rather than the back boards.
+This keeps the pace of play up as you are not disrupting the opposing team as they prepare their next shot.